 Automate your repetitive tasks in just a few clicks.

-- Great team collaboration features like Collaboration Detection, real-time editing, and more
+- Advanced team collaboration features like collaboration detection, real-time editing, and more

-- Can create a rich knowledge base with ClickUp Docs (similar to a Google Doc)
+- Can create a stylized and comprehensive knowledge base with ClickUp Docs (similar to a Google Doc)

 - Custom Permissions to keep project stakeholders in the loop